This call is for Visual Artists living and/or working in

 ● Complete the application form (below) and save as a single .pdf file

-● send to artcruxnl@gmail.com before 12 midnight on Friday 21st February 2025.
-Subject line Atlantic Exchange Residency 2025.
+● send to artcruxnl@gmail.com before 12 midnight on Saturday the 20th of December 2025.
+Subject line Atlantic Exchange Residency 2026.

 **All submissions must be sent as one file in pdf format (NO zip files or additional attachments, links to google docs etc), and must not exceed 15 MB.
 Please do not send additional documents.

-Selection will be made by Artlink Creative Team (Ireland) and Crux (NL)
+Selection will be made by Artlink Creative Team (ROI) and Crux (NL)

 Criteria for Assessment of Applications: